-- Jotaro (Part 3) is one quarter "American", one quarter British (from his grandfather Joseph, the JoJo from part 2), one quarter Italian (from his grandmother Suzi Q) and half-Japanese.
+- Jotaro (Part 3) is one quarter British-American (from his grandfather Joseph, the JoJo from part 2), one quarter Italian (from his grandmother Suzi Q) and half-Japanese.

 - Josuke (Part 4) is half-British (from Joseph, not that it's impossible...) and half-Japanese

 - Giorno (Part 5) is half-British (From Jonathan's body with Dio's head on top), half-Japanese and culturally Italian.

 - Jolyne (Part 6) is Jotaro's and an Italian-American woman's daughter.